open/close all folders

 - When Torak suffers from Soul Sickness in Outcast, he finds himself resembling the Walker while looking at his reflection.
 The Walker's last advice to Torak in the final book includes this: the Walker says he can sense the marks in the boy's soul caused by spirit walking into various creatures.
 The old man says that like him, Torak must always wander and not settle down because of his experiences.

 - The Pig Pen: Part of his madness is his complete lack of anything resembling personal hygiene.

 - Third-Person Person: He always refers to himself this way.

 AkiAki is the Boar Clan Leader's son, and a few years older than Torak.
 In Outcast, he discovers Torak's Soul Eater tattoo, resulting in Torak's exile as an outcasted.
 Aki spends the time Torak is outcasted attempting to hunt him.
 They later become allies after Torak saves his life.

 - Calling the Old Man Out: At the end of Outcast, he stands up to his father when he intends to kill Torak.
 It's mentioned afterwards that this act has given Aki new self-respect.

 - Doom Magnet: It's mentioned in Wolf Brother, long before he's introduced, that he has lost a few toes to frostbite.
 In Outcast, he almost dies twice, and then breaks his arm.
 In Ghost Hunter, he is driven mad by Eostra's sickness.

-- Heel–Face Turn: After Torak saves him from drowning, he takes sides with Renn, Bale and Fin-Kedinn in defending Torak against the murderous clans.
+- Heel–Face Turn: After Torak saves him from drowning, he sides with Renn, Bale and Fin-Kedinn in defending Torak against the murderous clans.